 Symptoms and Signs of Tick Bites

 Ticks may come, bite, feed and go without you noticing because the bites are typically painless.
 You may be oblivious to it especially if you are doing something else or are asleep as the tick bites.
 However, those who are sensitive to tick saliva may develop immediate burning sensation followed by itching.
-Then redness and swelling could follow.
+Then redness and swelling would follow and you could end up with bites that look like this.
 Some may even suffer from allergic reactions which could cause:

 - Shortness of breath